 There’s no doubt about it.. advertising greatly influences people.
 Otherwise, why bother creating ads?
-But being in marketing, we also know that on the flip side, people’s behaviors also tells us what influences advertising.
-After all, ads are created for people.. for specific target markets.
+But being in marketing, we also know that people’s behaviors also tell us what influences advertising.
+After all, ads are created for people in specific target markets.

 Ads are strategically created and distributed to entice people to buy.
 That’s why ads are based on people’s behavior.
 For this reason, market research is the foundation of every ad.
 Marketers study their target market’s demographics, psychographics, buying behavior, market awareness, places they hang out (whether online or offline), people or things that influence them, etc. They go to great lengths identifying and defining ideal customers based on:

 - Personal factors: an individual’s age, gender, culture, etc.

 - Psychological factors: an individual’s perceptions and attitudes toward events, situations, etc.

 - Social factors: an individual’s family, friends, social media preferences, education, career, etc.

 What affects consumer behavior also influences advertising – from its messaging down to the medium used, storyline shown, emotions evoked.
 In this post, we talk about 5 things that affect consumer behavior, what influences advertising, and, in turn, influence how ads are created.